Oodgeroo Noonuccal: Writing

-On 13 June 1970, Noonuccal (as Kathleen Jean Mary Walker) received the award of Member of the Order of the British Empire (Civil) (MBE) for her services to the community.

 In 1974 Noonuccal was aboard a British Airways flight that was hijacked by terrorists campaigning for Palestinian liberation.
 The hijackers shot a crew member and a passenger and forced the plane to fly to several different African destinations.
 During her three days in captivity, she used a blunt pencil and an airline sickbag from the seat pocket to write two poems, "Commonplace" and "Yusuf (Hijacker)".

-In 1983 Noonuccal ran in the Queensland state election for the Australian Democrats political party in the Electoral district of Redlands.
-Her campaign focused around policies promoting the environment and Aboriginal rights.
-Receiving 6.4% of the primary vote, she was not elected.

 In 1986 she played the part of Eva in Bruce Beresford's film, The Fringe Dwellers.

-In December 1987, she announced she would return her MBE in protest over the Australian Government's intention to celebrate the Australian Bicentenary which she described as "200 years of sheer unadulterated humiliation" of Aboriginal people.
-She also announced she would change her name to Oodgeroo Noonuccal, with Oodgeroo meaning "paperbark tree" and Noonuccal (also spelt Nunukul) being her people's name.

 Personal life and family

-Noonuccal was born Kathleen Jean Mary Ruska on 3 November 1920 on North Stradbroke Island.
-She attended Dunwich State School and then became a domestic servant.